official-elinas/comfyui-image-manager/README.md

 * Sampler
 * Scheduler
 * Denoise
-* Upscaled Resolution
+* Resolution (upscaled resolution or size if not upscaled)
-* Original Resolution
+* Size (returns None right now if the image is not upscaled.
+I'll fix it later)

 ![demo](image.png)